jennapederson/starter-for-nuxt-markdown-blog/README.md

 # serve with hot reload at localhost:3000
 $ yarn dev

-# run via netlify CLI with functions
-$ netlify dev

-When running via `netflify dev` point your browser at localhost:8888 so the site and functions are hosted on the same port.

 # build for production and launch server
 $ yarn build
 $ yarn start